pivotal-cf/docs-pks/console-login-opsmanager.hbs.md

 ## <a id='ops-manager-ui'></a>Log In to the Operations Manager UI

-Tanzu Kubernetes Grid Integrated Edition Management Console generates a random password for the Operations Manager admin account when you deploy Tanzu Kubernetes Grid Integrated Edition.
+{{  vars.product }} Management Console generates a random password for the Operations Manager admin account when you deploy {{  vars.product }}.

 1. Go to **Deployment Metadata** in the management console.
 1. Click the clipboard icon at the end of the **{{ vars.platform_name }} VM Password** row to copy the password.